ethereum/execution-spec-tests/README.md

 ### Prerequisites

-The following requires a Python 3.10 installation.
+The following requires a Python 3.10 or Python 3.11 installation.

 ### Quick Start